 Implants are provided sterile and should always be stored unopened in their respective protective containers.
-Prior to use, inspect package for damage, that may compromise sterility.
+Prior to use, inspect package for damage, which may compromise sterility.
 If packaging has been opened or damaged, contact manufacturer's representative.
-When unpacking the implant, verify the labeling for correct REF number (Product Code) and size.
-When removing the implant from its packaging, relevant aseptic handling must be observed.
+When unpacking the implant, verify the labeling for correct Cat.
+No. and size.
+When removing the implant from it's packaging, the relevant aseptic instructions must be observed.
 Protect prosthesis from contact with objects that may damage the surface finish.
-Visually inspect each implant for damage prior to use.
-Procedures for implanting and removal are available upon request.
+Inspect each implant prior to use for visual damage.